i-MSCP/plugins/incubator/PhpSwitcher/README.md

 WARNING PLUGIN UNDER DEVELOPMENT - DO NOT USE IT

-Plugin allowing to add and set a specific PHP version to customers.
+Plugin allowing to provide many PHP versions to customers.

 ### LICENSE